Nayong Pilipino Foundation: Background

 as a non-stock, non-profit corporation.
 Then-President Ferdinand Marcos issued Presidential Decree No. 37 establishing the Nayong Pilipino Foundation on November 6, 1972.
 Within the same year, the organization was given a 45.9 ha of land in Pasay, a portion of which stood the Nayong Pilipino Cultural Park.

 The organization operated the cultural park, now referred to as the Old Nayong Pilipino, was later ordered to close and cease operation by then-President Gloria Macapagal Arroyo through Executive Order No. 111 which was dated on June 26, 2002.
 The park maintained in overseeing, maintaining, and preserving its assets.
 After the closure of the original Nayong Pilipino cultural park, 8.6 ha of the associated property was transferred to the Manila International Airport Authority.

 President Arroyo issued Executive Order No. 615 on April 2, 2007 which obliged the transfer of the Nayong Pilipino Cultural Park to the 15 ha property of the Philippine Reclamation Authority (PRA) in Parañaque to be swapped with the NPF's property of the same acreage.

 On September 29, 2011, the then-President Benigno Aquino III issued Executive Order No. 58 mandating the NPF to transfer to the Manila International Airport Authority (MIAA) the remaining land presently occupied by the foundation.
 On July 2, 2012, MIAA had taken possession of the land and on December 31, 2012, MIAA took over the administrative building and other structures of NPF.

 The Nayong Pilipino Foundation entered into an agreement with the National Parks Development Committee (NPDC), a Department of Tourism-attached agency in December 2012.
 As part of the agreement the NPF moved its administrative office to the Orchidarium on January 10, 2013.

 Cultural parks and developments

 Nayong Pilipino Cultural Park

 The original Nayong Pilipino Cultural Park was located near Ninoy Aquino International Airport which featured Filipino culture and tourist attractions.
 The Old Nayong Pilipino closed in the early 2000s.
 The area occupied by the park was absorbed by the nearby airport's expansion.

 Nayong Pilipino Clark

 The Nayong Pilipino Foundation established presence at the Clark Expo site in Pampanga in 2006.
 The NPF was designated as the manager and operator of the Colonial Plaza and the Chosen Island segments of the exposition site.
-However the attraction was later became dormant.
+However the attraction later became dormant.

 President Benigno Aquino III led the signing of a memorandum of agreement between the NPF and the Clark Development Corporation to redevelop the foundation's park at the Clark Freeport Zone in March 2012 and the site was refurbished in 30 months.
 The New Nayong Pilipino was inaugurated in 2014.